 Teachers Attain Highest Certification in Education

-Five more teachers will hang a gold star on their classroom door, a symbol of acclaim that has been placed on the doorways of 280 teachers, counselors, and media specialists in the Caldwell County School System since 1995 who have attained National Board Certification awarded by the National Board for Professional Teaching Standards (NBPTS).
-Currently, 169 employees hold the coveted national certification to include 18 percent of the teaching cadre.
+Five join the 280 teachers, counselors, and media specialists in the Caldwell County School System since 1995 who have attained National Board Certification awarded by the National Board for Professional Teaching Standards (NBPTS).
+Currently, 169 employees hold the coveted national certification or 18 percent of the teaching cadre.

 “We encourage and support professional development for all faculty members,” said Superintendent Dr. Donald Phipps, “and National Board Certification is one of the most highly regarded teaching credentials in the country.
 We are proud of each teacher’s level of dedication through countless hours of preparation, and sometimes years of study, in achieving this highest level of education certification that is respected and recognized by every state.”